richardgalvez/richardgalvez/README.md

 ---

-🔹 Passionate about automating workflows, optimizing native and hybrid-cloud infrastructures, and building modern, scalable, resilient systems for the now and the future.
+🔹 Deeply dedicated and passionate about technology, automating workflows, optimizing native and hybrid-cloud infrastructures, and building modern, scalable, resilient systems and software for the now and the future.

-🔹 Experienced in AWS, Kubernetes, Terraform, CI/CD pipelines, and system automation.
+🔹 Experienced in AWS, Kubernetes, Terraform, CI/CD pipelines, and system + software automation.

-🔹 Always exploring new tech and refining best practices to enhance software delivery and reliability!
+🔹 Always exploring new tech along with applying and refining best practices to enhance software delivery and reliability!

 ---